-You will work on and gain experience in a real project.
 Stakeholders and experts from the work field are looking forward to collaborate with you and to find solutions to the challenges they currently encounter.
-Your contribution will be of direct use to them, and future minor participants will build on your work.
-Have a look at the Project portfolio for the topics and projects you could work on.
+Your contribution will be of direct use to them, and future minor participants will build on your results.
+At the Project portfolio you will find more details about these topics and projects you can work on.